Table of Contents

 - NO meningismus

-CSF: CSF findings mostly show a typical relation: lymphomonocytic pleocytosis, elevated protein and albumin, and non-decreased glucose (see above table concerning typical CSF findings in bacteria and viruses).
+CSF: CSF findings mostly show a typical pattern of lymphomonocytic pleocytosis, elevated protein and albumin, and non-decreased glucose (see above table concerning typical CSF findings in bacteria and viruses).

-Imaging procedures and EEG: Mostly, the temporal lobe is affected.
+Imaging procedures and EEG: In most cases, the temporal lobe is affected.
 Necrosis and hemorrhages are typical signs.
-The EEG often shows temporal slowdowns.
+The electrocardiogram (EEG) often shows temporal slowdowns.

-Treatment consists of the intravenous injection of acyclovir five times a day for 14 days.
-Despite timely introduced therapy, 20 % of all diseased people die.
+The treatment consists of the IV injection of acyclovir 5 times a day for 14 days.
+Despite timely therapy, 20% of all cases result in death.
 Most survivors suffer from consequential diseases.

 Epidemiology of viral meningitis

-Viral meningitis causes the typical picture of a meningitic disease: fever, neck stiffness and headache.
-Often, patients also display flu symptoms.
+Viral meningitis causes the typical picture of a meningitic disease: fever, neck stiffness, and headache.
+Often, patients also display flu-like symptoms.

 The CSF findings show the typical picture for viruses with elevated protein and non-decreased glucose levels.
-Microbiologically, PCR and indirect serological pathogen detections are used.
+PCR and indirect serological pathogen detection are used for the microbiological analysis.

 If viral meningitis is caused by VZV or HSV, treatment with aciclovir is reasonable.
-If, however, enteroviruses are the cause, only symptomatic treatment occurs.
+If, however, enteroviruses are the cause, only symptomatic treatment is recommended.

 Etiology of herpes zoster

-If an earlier varizella-zoster-infection (chickenpox) reactivates, herpes zoster develops.
+If a past varicella zoster infection (chickenpox) is reactivated, herpes zoster develops.
 This is often an expression of immunodeficiency.
 However, herpes zoster may also occur in immunocompetent people.

-Typically, after a painful phase, skin reddening with blister formation in the dermatome of a nerve root sets in.
-Especially severe are disease courses in facial dermatomes: zoster oticus and zoster opthalmicus.
-A frequent complication is poster-zoster-neuralgia with pain and allodynia.
+Typically, after a painful phase, skin reddening with blister formation occurs over the dermatome of a nerve root.
+It is especially severe if the infection develops in the facial dermatomes where it is classified as herpes zoster oticus and herpes zoster opthalmicus.
+A frequent complication is postherpetic neuralgia that is accompanied by pain and allodynia.

-Mostly, the diagnosis of herpes zoster is made on the basis of the dermatological picture.
+The diagnosis of herpes zoster is most often made on the basis of the dermatological picture.
 Rarely, pathogen detection with blister secretion and biopsy material is used.

 The virostatics aciclovir, brivudin, famciclovir or aciclorvir can be used orally for the treatment of uncomplicated herpes zoster.
-In severe cases, intravenous therapy is indicated.
+In severe cases, IV therapy is indicated.